 Where does superannuation fit amongst estate assets?

-Unless the trustee has been directed to pay the death benefit into the estate of the deceased member, the proceeds may avoid the estate altogether.
-Provided the superannuation death benefit has been properly considered in the course of preparing an estate plan, whether it forms part of the estate assets in fulfilment of the testator’s wishes, is less relevant.
+Provided the superannuation death benefit has been properly considered in the preparation of an estate plan, the issue regarding estate assets is less relevant.

 What death benefit nominations are available to members to make?

-Superannuation fund trustees can legitimately consider two types of member-lodged nomination when required to pay a death benefit other than in strict adherence to the legislation: these are –
+Superannuation fund trustees can legitimately consider two types of member-lodged nomination when required to pay a death benefit other than in strict adherence to the legislation.
+These are –

-Discretionary Death Benefit Nominations
+1. Discretionary Death Benefit Nominations

-Binding Death Benefit Nominations
+2. Binding Death Benefit Nominations

 Note:Whether your particular fund allows for binding nominations will depend on the terms of the trust deed governing your fund.
 Self-managed super funds are of particular interest in this regard.